Factbox: Boeing 737 MAX 8 groundings spread around the world

 Canada has no plans to ground the MAX 8 aircraft but is ready to “act immediately” to suspend flights if new information emerges indicating there is a problem, Transport Minister Marc Garneau said.

-Air Canada, which has 24 MAX 8s in its fleet, said it cancelled four flights this week due to UK Civil Aviation Authority ban on MAX jets.
-WestJet, which operates 13, said it was monitoring the situation.
+Air Canada, which has 24 MAX 8s in its fleet, said it cancelled four flights this week due to the UK Civil Aviation Authority ban on MAX jets.
+WestJet, which operates 13, is monitoring the situation.

 The airline said it had grounded both its MAX 8 jets.